FlorentCLMichel/learning_data_science/README.md

 # learning_data_science

 A few projects completed while learning Data Science, mostly for educational purposes.
-Each project is available as a Jupyter (.ipynb file) and as an html file.
+Each Data Analysis project is available as a Jupyter (.ipynb file, in the Projects_Jupyter folder) and as an html file (in the html filder).

 The folder Data contains the data files, and C contains C libraries.